Surgical Procedures: Pelvic Exenteration

 - Vaginal bleeding or foul-smelling discharge.

-- Urinary problems such as burning, inability to pass urine from stoma or pouch.
+- Urinary problems such as burning or inability to pass urine from stoma or pouch.

 - Wound pain, swelling, redness, discharge, opening.